rhifel/Python/README.md

-this is just the collections of python projects/questions I encountered that I code or copied and tried to understand for myself
+this is just a collection of python projects/questions I encountered that I code or copied and tried to understand for myself I'm learning Python and Git at the same time too